bdefore/universal-redux/README.md

 #### Redux middleware

 You can activate your own Redux middleware by specifying the `middleware` property in the configuration file.
-This should be a path to a file whcih exports each middleware as a function.
+This must be a path to a file which exports each middleware as a function.
 On serverside renders, those functions will be called with two parameters: the Express request and response objects.
 On clientside renders, they will be called with none.
 All properties specified in `globals` will be available to the middleware.

 #### Replacing the HTML shell